krishnays/GramPower_Assignment_1/README.md

 for Assignment 2: as Assignment 2 Python knowledge/Python_with_SQL.ipynb in Github I have Used Jupyter Notebooks to create and run the python script .

+used pyodbc open source Python module pyodbc is an open source Python module that makes accessing ODBC databases simple.
+It implements the DB API 2.0 specification but is packed with even more Pythonic convenience.

 for Assignment 2.2: as Assignment 2.2 Python_and_s3/Python_and_s3 script.ipynb
 in Github
 I have Used Jupyter Notebooks to create and run the python script .
+Connect Python to SQL Server using pyodbc .

 for Assignment 3
 1. I have Setup github.